markhamtrenton/ReadmeBadCodeBlasterGame/README.md

 ---------------------------------

 Problems we ran into: Not being able to use certain componets due to Reactjs resolved by abiding by the laws of ReactJs.
-(npm i) regnerated packgejson therfore loosing dependencies solution use (npm ci) to use existing packgejson.
+(npm i) regnerated packagejson therfore loosing dependencies solution use (npm ci) to use existing packgejson.